Medical Cannabis and Alcohol Use Disorder (AUD)

 In the meantime, the efficacy of CBD therapy for alcoholism has prompted researchers to investigate the use of CBD therapy in order to assist with alcohol addiction.
 Heavy drinkers are also using CBD-infused beverages to help them quit drinking alcohol and switch over to water in order to quit drinking alcohol.

 Despite the fact that more research is needed, the current results are promising.
-The effects of CBD on AUD and other addictive behaviors may be enhanced by combining a number of various treatment methods.
+The effects of medical cannabis and CBD on AUD and other addictive behaviors may be enhanced by combining a number of various treatment methods.
 It was found that alcoholics who have utilized CBD as well as medical cannabis for reducing alcohol consumption had better outcomes than those who did not make use of either substance.